Swag3009/swag3009.github.io/_posts/2025-07-31-PixelCompute.md

 - My failures came largely from negative self-talk and a lack of belief in myself.
 That mindset shaped my actions, and those actions led to the results I got.
 But it’s time to change all of that, starting with me.

 - Another thing I’ve learned: other people’s opinions should not have the power to shake me so deeply that I stop functioning.
 That’s like handing over the control panel of your life to the outside world.
-Constructive criticism is valuable, yes but it should push you toward growth, not drag you into self-doubt Being emotionally neutral to opinions, neither inflated by praise nor crushed by criticism, is a strength I want to build.
+Constructive criticism is valuable, yes but it should push you toward growth, not drag you into self-doubt.
+Being emotionally neutral to opinions, neither inflated by praise nor crushed by criticism, is a strength I want to build.

 ## Conclusion